hannuhmontanuh/hannuhmontanuh/README.md

 Byi:
 - A lot of my interests are really childish (if you couldn't tell already)
 - Things like darkshipping and kodocon content personally make me uncomfortable, so if you could refrain from talking to me about those things that would be great ;^^ I don't harrass people over it, but still.
 I dislike it.
-- I'm disabled, specifically developmentally disabled (autistic + possible dyspraxia)
+- I'm disabled, specifically developmentally disabled (autistic + possible dyspraxia).
+It affects how I interact with people a lot

 ![](https://files.catbox.moe/hhu10n.gif)

-DNI/will block:
+'DNI'/will block:
 - Minors on 18+ server
-- If you romanticise and/or glorify irl shooters
+- If you romanticise and/or glorify irl shooters (TCC)
-- If you're racist, transphobic, homophobic, ableist, etc
+- If you're racist, transphobic, homophobic, ableist, zionist etc

 ![](https://files.catbox.moe/hhu10n.gif)